|Geographic Information Systems (GIS) Manager|

 |KNOWLEDGE, SKILLS, AND ABILITIES|

-Knowledge of database design, computer systems design, and geography.
+Knowledge of database design, computer systems design, application design, and system implementation.

 Knowledge of digitizing and data manipulation procedures for geographic information systems.

-Skill in the use of a variety of computers and computer-aided design software.
+Skill in the use of a variety of computers, mapping software, and computer-aided design software.

 Ability to use graphic instructions such as blueprints, layouts, or other visual aids.

-Ability to read and use zoning maps, quarter-section maps, plat maps, land use maps, single line maps, aerial maps, blueprints, and engineering plans.
+Ability to read and use zoning maps, quarter-section maps, plat maps, land use maps, single line maps, aerial photography, blueprints, and engineering plans.

 Ability to present facts clearly and accurately in graphic form.

-Ability to organize and perform technical research, and present findings clearly and in an interesting manner to various groups and the general public.
+Ability to organize and perform technical research and present findings clearly and concisely to various groups and the general public.

 |EDUCATIONAL AND EXPERIENCE|